-The advice on how to feed you baby has changed quite a bit over the last few years.
-Parents are now advised by the Department of Health to exclusively breastfeed or formula feed their babies for the first 6 months of life before introducing them to solid foods.
+The advice on how to wean your baby on to solids has changed quite a bit over the last few years.
+Parents are now advised by the Department of Health to exclusively breastfeed or formula feed their babies for the first 6 months of life before starting weaning and introducing them to solid foods.
 Once weaning begins babies need to progress through the stages rapidly in order to ensure optimum nutrition for growth and development.

 There is so much information available on how to wean your baby, from the Internet, books, grandparents and well-meaning friends who’ve ‘been there and done that.’
 Its no wonder that it can begin to feel a little daunting for parents as you start to navigate your way through the minefield of information.